Chlov48/Project_Euler_Perso/README.md

 ---
 ## notes :
 **probleme 2** could be optimized using a shieve search
+**probleme 13** is by fare the worst piece of code i have ever written. it is hideous. shame on me
 **probleme 14** could be optimized by caching unique series